-Dependent Personality Disorder Treatment in Manassas, VA—Counseling and Therapy
+Dependent Personality Disorder Counseling in Manassas, VA—Prince William Counseling and Therapy

 When his father was arrested, Buster Bluth stepped up to run the family’s real estate development business.
 His first day on the job was literally his first day on any job.
 In his 30+ years of life, Buster had never worked.
 His mother took care of him, and he lived to serve her, even zipping up her dresses when she called.
 When Buster walked into the boardroom to meet with employees, he gave himself a pep talk, but by the end of the meeting, he was hiding under the conference table, hyperventilating.
 Buster’s problems, however, did not begin or end with this meeting.
 As an adult, he has few friends, he lives at home, and he does not know how to provide for his basic needs.
 Buster is dependent upon his mother’s care.
 Buster, of course, is not a real person but a character on the show Arrested Development.
 He is also an illustration of what it looks like to have Dependent Personality Disorder.